javascript-tutorial/server/README.md

 6. Run the site

-    Run the site with the language:
+    Run the site with the same language:
     ```
     cd /js/javascript-tutorial-server
     ./edit ru